Co-Owner; Director of Field Hockey Program & Development

 Robin Meaney

-Following graduation, she accepted a teaching position at Hunderton Central High School in Flemington, NJ.
-While at Hunderton Central, she served as the assistant varsity field hockey coach, with her teams earning Group IV NJ state titles in 1993, 1994 and 1996.
+Following graduation, Meaney accepted a teaching position at Hunterdon Central High School in Flemington, NJ.
+While at Hunterdon Central, she served as the assistant varsity field hockey coach, with her teams earning Group IV NJ state titles in 1993, 1994 and 1996.
 Meaney was also named Teacher of the Year in 2004 for her efforts as an educator.

 Many of the club’s alumni played for top-notch universities, including Wake Forest, Dartmouth, Rutgers, UMass, Syracuse, Boston College, University of Maryland, Lafayette and more.
 Additionally, one of her players is a veteran of the US Women’s National Field Hockey Team.